ShaoxuanHuang/CS909FinalExercise/README.txt

 This is the repository of CS909 final coursework.
-The codes of coursework is written by R.
+The codes of exercise 8 is written by R.

 1. The FinalExerciseCode.R file includes all codes and all of these have been tested in following environment:
 -R       version 3.1.2